-Dedicated Personal Injury Attorneys Advocate For Children Who Suffer Injuries In Palm Beach County, Broward County, and Throughout Florida
+Dedicated Fort Lauderdale Child Injury Lawyers Advocate For Children Who Suffer Injuries In Palm Beach County, Broward County, and Throughout Florida

 If your child is injured or killed due to the negligence of another in South Florida, let Lawlor, White & Murphey help.
 We’re a Fort Lauderdale law firm with years of experience representing both adults and children in personal injury cases.
 Our team is passionate and resolute when it comes to standing up for accident victims in our community, especially when those accident victims are children.

 Common Types of Childhood Accidents

 Car accidents are by far the most common cause of serious injuries to children.
 According to the most recent data available from the Center for Disease Control, 650 car passengers under the age of 12 died in car accidents in 2011, and more than 148,000 children under the age of 12 suffered injuries in crashes.
 Not wearing a seat belt is a major risk factor for being injured in a car accident, and 33% of children who died in a car accident in 2011 were not buckled in.
 Furthermore, 72% of car and booster seats are misused, increasing a child’s risk of being injured in a crash.

 Premises liability.
 A child’s natural inclination is to explore the world around him or her, whether that’s the playground, their neighborhood, or even places they’re not supposed to be.
 Under Florida law, a property’s owner is not liable for injuries suffered by a trespasser – but there’s a different rule for children.
 The property owner may be liable for a child’s injuries if they fail to block off potential man-made hazards that children are known to play around, such as a swimming pool or a rusted car on blocks.